ory/hydra/README.md

 Every time a request containing an access token hits a resource server (todo24.com/lists/manage), you make a request to Hydra asking who the token's subject (the user who authorized the client to create a token on its behalf) is and whether the token is valid or not.
 You may optionally ask if the token has permission to perform a certain action.

+### Should I use OAuth2 tokens for authentication?

+OAuth2 tokens are like money.
+It allows you to buy stuff, but the cashier does not really care if the money is yours or if you stole it, as long as it's valid money.
+Depending on what you understand as authentication, this is a yes and no answer:

+* **Yes:** You can use access tokens to find out which user ("subject") is performing an action in a resource provider (blog article service, shopping basket, ...).
+Coming back to the money example: *You*, the subject, receives a cappuccino from the vendor (resource provider) in exchange for money (access token).
+* **No:** Never use access tokens for logging people in, for example `http://myapp.com/login?access_token=...`.
+Coming back to the money example: The police officer ("authentication server") will not accept money ("access token") as a proof of identity ("it's really you").
+Unless he is corrupt ("vulnerable"), of course.

 ### I'm having trouble with the redirect URI.